 - Cream the sugar and butter, add the eggs, mix in the flour and ground almonds, with a teaspoon of almond essence.
 Mix thoroughly.

 - Once the tart cases have cooked, remove the baking beads carefully (they're hot!) and place a small circle of marzipan in each one.

 - Place a teaspoon of currant mix on top, and then put a spoonful of frangipane mix on the top of each tart case.

 - Bake for 15-20 minutes at 180°C until a skewer/knife comes out clean.

 - Sift icing sugar over the top.

 For a change I thought I'd video this cooking session.
-Mainly because, quite frankly, cooking with a three year old is fun and I wanted to share that.
+Mainly because cooking with a three year old is fun and I wanted to share that.